DataDog/hiring-engineers/answers.md

 5.2.1 Set the timeframe to the past 5 minutes:

 The default time ranges for a Timeboard are found in the "show" dropdown above your graphs.
-To set the timeframe to a shorter period than the default Past Hour, hover your cursor over a graph and select a timeframe:
+To set the timeframe to a shorter period than the default Past Hour, hover your cursor over a graph, left click, drag and select a timeframe:

 ![Dashboard 5mins](https://github.com/ali-shaw/hiring-engineers/blob/ali-shaw-se/images/timeboard_5mins.png)